 What does this mean?

-DataArts is the interchange where cultural organizations, grantmakers, researchers, and advocates meet and provides an unparalleled perspective and opportunity for collaboration.
-Together, we are creating an indispensable national resource for and about the arts, culture, and humanities–helping us all make the case that, indeed, culture counts.Watch Video Read Press Release
+DataArts is the interchange where cultural organizations, grantmakers, researchers, and advocates meet to share information, gain new perspective, and collaborate for the benefit of the sector.
+Together, we are creating an indispensable national resource for and about the arts, culture, and humanities—helping us all make the case that, indeed, culture counts.Watch Video Read Press Release

 What to expect

-- A tailored and responsive Data Profile, a user-friendly survey interface, and enhanced learning and management resources will combine to make your experience easier and more useful.
+- A tailored and responsive Data Profile experience, a user-friendly survey interface, and enhanced learning and management resources will combine to make your experience easier and more useful.

 - All historic data will be transferred, safe and sound, and support will be just a click, email, chat, or call away.

 Watch a video overview of what the DataArts platform will offer in early 2016.
 Until then, current CDP participants may complete and submit Data Profiles, access historic data, run reports, and review applicant pools using the existing CDP interface.